prabhatd/Working-Ionic-chat-Application-/ionic3chat-ep8/README.md

 ### One2One Chat

 The code for the eigth part of Ionic 3 chat app series.

-For further details - http://tphangout.com/?p=671
+You have to install Node module by Using command -----npm install

+inside your project directory

 Thanks.